 Q7.
 What is ‘Scoping’ and how do I do it?

-The term scoping is used to describe the act of creating a SIG questionnaire by choosing the type and level of questions that are appropriate to your assessment requirements on the Scoping tab.
-In the 2018 SIG, this is a REQUIRED step when creating a new SIG.
-There are detailed instructions on the Instructions tab and the Scoping tab on how to Scope the 2018 SIG.
+The term scoping is used to describe the act of creating a SIG questionnaire by choosing the type and level of questions that are appropriate to your assessment requirements.
+In the 2019 SMT, this is a REQUIRED step when creating a new SIG.
+To use the Custom Scoping functions, refer to the SIG How to Guide.
 There is also a short video which briefly explains the Scoping feature.

-Q9.
-How do I know what SIG Detail Level to choose?
+Q8.
+How do I know which SIG to choose?

 LITE: Designed to provide a broad but high-level understanding about an Assessee’s internal information security controls.
 This level is for Assessees that need a basic level of due diligence.
 It can also be used as a preliminary assessment before a more detailed review.